 - Use floor tape or cones to separate spaces and allow for distancing.

 - No shared uniforms without proper cleaning or sanitizing between uses.

 - Limit equipment and supplies to each individual, when activities allow for it.
-Sanitize after each use, or after play stops when competition resumes for sports.
+Sanitize after each use.